 The challenges of traditional knowledge sharing

-Luckily, video training solves all of these issues and is a great alternative to take your training content further than text or word of mouth ever could.
+Video training solves many of these issues and can take your training content further than text or word of mouth alone.

 Written documentation is hard to maintain